mitre/heimdall2/README.md

      yarn install
      ```

+5. Edit your apps/backend/.env file using the provided `setup-dev-env.sh or setup-dev-env.bat` script.
+   - Make sure that the script is executed in the Heimdall `heimdall2` root directory.
+Use one of the following commands:
+     - `./setup-dev-env.sh` # bash OS
+     - `setup-dev-env.bat`  # Windows
-5. Edit your apps/backend/.env file using the provided `setup-dev-env.sh` script.
-Make sure to set a DATABASE_USERNAME and DATABASE_PASSWORD that match what you set for the PostgresDB in step 3.
+   - Make sure to set a DATABASE_USERNAME and DATABASE_PASSWORD that match what you set for the PostgresDB in step 3.

 You can also open the apps/backend/.env file in a text editor and set additional optional configuration values.
 For more info on configuration values see [Enviroment Variables Configuration](https://github.com/mitre/heimdall2/wiki/Environment-Variables-Configuration).

-6. Create the database:
+1. Create the database:

    - ```bash
      yarn backend sequelize-cli db:create